kobare/techie-tuts/_posts/heroku/2020-12-14-deploy-rails-6-app-to-heroku-using-heroku-git.markdown

 ### 4. Update Git Remotes
 Open your rails 6 app on terminal in your local machine and follow the commands below:

-Update your git remotes to match the name of the app you created previously on heroku site.
+Update your git remotes to match the name of the app you created previously on Heroku site.
 Replace app-name with that name.
 <section class="terminal-container terminal-fixed-top">
 <header class="terminal">
 <span class="button red"></span>